mrnickel/StaticSiteGenerator/readme.md

 ```

 # TODO
+- [ ] Add spell checker
+- [ ] Add function to verify links are correct
 - [x] Update this readme to be more informative
 - [x] Write basic wiki in order to remind myself how to use it, for the 2-3 blog posts I actually make / year
 - [x] properly figure out packages, so my helper / private functions don't pollute the project